MiniGameWorlds/MiniGameWorld/resources/userWiki/english/making-minigame-wiki.md

 # Description
-- This doucment describe how to make minigame with `MiniGameWorld`
+- This doucment describe how to make `Minigame plugin`, `Third-Party plugin`
 - About MiniGameWorld plugin's structure: [Dev Wiki]